How to Turn On the Camera Grid in iOS 7 & iOS 8

 The optional Camera grid overlays lines atop the viewing screen when shooting pictures on an iPhone and iPad.
 Dividing the screen into equal parts, it helps to take better pictures by making it simple to follow the longstanding “rule of thirds”, with the basic idea being to align compositional elements to the grid, lining up things like the horizon or buildings to the lines in the grid.

-Many users have discovered there is no longer a toggle in the Camera app, but rest assured the grid still does exist in Camera app for iOS 7 and you can still turn it on, but for you now must do so from the Settings app instead:
+Many users have discovered there is no longer a toggle in the Camera app for the grid, but rest assured the grid feature still does exist in Camera app for iOS and you can still turn it on, but for you now must do so from the Settings app instead.